abpframework/abp/docs/en/Blob-Storing.md

 * `IBlobProviderSelector` is used to get a `IBlobProvider` instance by a container name.
 Default implementation (`DefaultBlobProviderSelector`) selects the provider using the configuration.
 * `IBlobContainerConfigurationProvider` is used to get the `BlobContainerConfiguration` for a given container name.
 Default implementation (`DefaultBlobContainerConfigurationProvider`) gets the configuration from the `AbpBlobStoringOptions` explained above.

+## BLOB Storing vs File Management System

+Notice that BLOB storing is not a file management system.
+It is used to save, get and delete named BLOBs.
+It doesn't provide a hierarchical structure like directories, you may expect from a typical file system.
+BLOB Storing is a low level system.

+If you want to create folders and move files between folders, assign permissions to files and share files between users then you need to implement your own application on top of the BLOB Storing system.

 ## See Also